pawan-maurya/web-dev-cheatsheets/README.md

 - **Searchable Content**: Each cheatsheet is organized into sections (e.g., Variables, Functions, Arrays) for quick navigation.
 - **Responsive Design**: Viewable on desktop, tablet, or mobile devices.
 - **Contribute**: Add new cheatsheets or improve existing ones by following the [Contributing](#contributing) guidelines.

-## Available Cheatsheets
-- **JavaScript Cheatsheet**: Covers variables, functions, arrays, objects, loops, conditionals, and ES6+ features.
-- *More cheatsheets coming soon (e.g., HTML, CSS, React, etc.)!*

-To view the JavaScript cheatsheet, open `javascript-cheatsheet/index.html` in your browser or visit the hosted version at `[Your GitHub Pages URL]`.

 ## Contributing
 We welcome contributions to expand and improve this library!
 To contribute: